 The Maryland Community College Promise Scholarship is a statewide scholarship program for recent high school graduates to attend one of Maryland’s community colleges.
 This scholarship program is administered by the Maryland Higher Education Commission (MHEC).
 Please refer to its website for the most up-to-date information.

 Does this scholarship make community college free?

 No, the scholarship does not make community college free, but it can help some students have a more affordable community college education.

-Please know that the scholarship is available only to students who meet the state eligibility requirements, and there is limited funding of $15 million that will be awarded to students with the greatest need across the state.
-Students should be aware that they must fulfill a service obligation or the scholarship will convert to a loan.
+Please know that the scholarship is available only to students who meet the state eligibility requirements, and there is limited funding that will be awarded to students with the greatest need across the state.

 How much will it cover?